 How to find the NASA Books and Educator Guides Online:

 The resources that NASA LIFTS offers include a limited number of hard copy NASA Aeronautics books and Educator Guides.
 You can browse and place holds on the NASA Education Guide Collection now.

-To browse the collection in person, come to the Library and check out the NASA display located by the magazines, pass the lobby and the customer service desk.
+To browse the collection in person, come to the Library and check out the NASA display located past the magazines, close to the information desk, facing the YA area.